dportin/linear/README.md

 # Linear Lambda Calculus

 This respository contains a formalization of the simply-typed lambda calculus extended with booleans, products and linear types.
 The main results are: (a) a syntactic proof of type soundness; and (b) a proof of equivalence between the nondeterministic and algorithmic typing relations for the language.
 The syntax and typing judgments are defined in the locally nameless style with cofinite quantification (see [The Locally Nameless Representation][1] and [Engineering Formal Metatheory][2] for details).
-The language definition is derived with minor modifications from David Walker's article [Substructural Type Systems][5].
+The language definition is derived with minor modifications from David Walker's article [Substructural Type Systems][5] (important differences are noted below).

 ## Requirements